CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/030-advanced-network.md

 - **Use Existing vNet** – an existing vNet will be used and you need to specify both the vNet and the IP address ranges.

-The following section focuses on the IP address configuration because it is universal to both the **Modify IP ranges** option and the **Use Existing vNet** option.
+The following section focuses on the IP address configuration because it is universal to both the **Modify IP ranges** and the **Use Existing vNet** options.

 ## IP address configuration

-The following example is based on CluedIn essential configuration using the default node pool configuration with the existing Azure vNet.
+The following example is based on the CluedIn essential configuration using the default node pool configuration with the existing Azure vNet.

 ![advanced-network-ama-tab.png](../../assets/images/ama/howtos/advanced-network-ama-tab.png)

-When configuring vNet integration, only the following values need to be changed unless you have a very specific use case:
+When configuring vNet integration, only the following values need to be changed, unless you have a very specific use case:

 - AKS subnet
 - Kubernetes DNS service IP address